isaacvt01/U07-SQL-Project/README.md

 - The third query calculates the total sales for the past 3 months.

-## UPLOADIMAGE.PY
+## UPLOADIMAGE.PY & SEEIMAGE.PY

 We have created a script that uses the psycopg2 library to connect to our PostgreSQL database and to insert an image.
-We have described each step performed in UploadImage.py file to insert the image and SeeImage.py to see the image we inserted.
+We have described each step performed in UploadImage.py file to insert the image and SeeImage.py to see the image we have inserted.

 ## CONCLUSION